openshift/enhancements/enhancements/cloud-integration/infrastructure-external-platform-type.md

 of the infrastructure resource.

 Given that PlatformSpec and PlatformStatus are defined as "discriminated unions" and are required to have the platform type encoded within
-"openshift/api" beforehand, it creates a significant footprint and plenty of effort from Red Hat engineers to create the initial technical enablement of a new cloud provider and mostly impossible without Red Hat engineering engagement.
+"openshift/api" beforehand, it requires significant involvement and effort from Red Hat engineers to create the initial technical enablement of a new cloud provider and is effectively impossible without Red Hat engineering engagement.

 Since a lot of infrastructure related components (such as [CCCMO](https://github.com/openshift/cluster-cloud-controller-manager-operator), [Machine API operator](https://github.com/openshift/machine-api-operator), [Machine Config Operator](https://github.com/openshift/machine-config-operator), [Windows Machine Config Operator](https://github.com/openshift/windows-machine-config-operator) and so on) require information about, at least, the presence of an underlying cloud provider, the "None" platform does not fit well as a signal in such a situation.